 In collaboration with the water authority, the project team has identified particularly urgent measures that will ensure a short-term improvement in the water supply and sanitation services for refugees and internally displaced persons in the camps and for residents in the host communities.
-These include building and rehabilitating wells, repairing water pumps, putting in place and renovating deep water tanks, and providing replacement parts and chemicals to improve water quality.
-Priority measures are being carried out in cooperation with the project’s partners (the Danish Refugee Council and World Vision International).
+These include building and repairing wells, repairing water pumps, putting in place and repairing deep water tanks, and providing replacement parts and chemicals to improve water quality.
+These measures are being carried out in cooperation with national and international non-governmental organisations.

 Particularly vulnerable refugees and internally displaced persons are employed in the construction work.
 These cash-for-work measures thereby provide them with a temporary income.

-To ensure that the new drinking water system is used sustainably, the entire process is being jointly planned with the Kurdish water authority, which will in future be responsible for operating and maintaining the facility.
-Technicians, operations staff and managers are being given the necessary training so that they can run and service the facility effectively.
+To ensure long-term use of the new drinking water system, the entire process was planned in cooperation with the Kurdish water authority, which will in future be responsible for operating and maintaining the facility.
+Technical staff, operating staff and managers are receiving the necessary training so that they can run and service the facility effectively.